SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q1.
 Which of the following options correctly specifies the four dimensions of Service Management?
 - a) People, Social aspects, Processes, Economics
-- b) Information, Organization, Values Streams, Processes
+- b) Information, Organisation, Values Streams, Processes
-- c) Organizations, Information, Partners, Processes
+- c) Organisations, Information, Partners, Processes
 - d) Suppliers, People, Automation, Value
 <details>Answer: c</details>
 <br>

 #### Q2.
 In the context of a specific IT service, which dimension includes the information created and the technologies that support and enable that service?
-- a) Organizations and people
+- a) Organisations and people
 - b) Information and technology
 - c) Partners and suppliers
 - d) Value streams and processes